Facebook Bans Holocaust Denial, Reversing Earlier Policy

 Just two years ago, founder and chief executive Mark Zuckerberg said in an interview that even though he finds such posts "deeply offensive," he did not believe Facebook should take them down.
 Zuckerberg has said on numerous occasions that Facebook shouldn't be forced to be the arbiter of truth on its platform, but rather allow a wide range of speech.

 In a Facebook post on Monday, Zuckerberg said his thinking has "evolved" because of data showing an increase in anti-Semitic violence.
-The company said it was also in response to an "alarming" level of ignorance among young people.
+The company said it was also in response to an "alarming" level of ignorance about the Holocaust, especially among young people.
+It pointed to a recent survey that found almost a quarter of people in US aged 18-39 said they believed the Holocaust was either a myth, had been exaggerated or were not sure about the genocide.

 Facebook has been under increased pressure to act more aggressively on hate speech, misinformation and other harmful content.
 The company has recently strengthened its rules to prohibit anti-Semitic stereotypes, and banned accounts related to militia groups and QAnon, a baseless conspiracy theory movement.